PronitNag/Javascript_notes/DOM_manimulation/3_How to Change the Content of DOM Elements.md

 I'm learning JavaScript
 ```

-The property returns a string with the text contained within the element, including text from its descendants.
+The property returns a string with the text contained within the element, **including text from its descendants**.

 You should know that `innerText` only returns the text that is visible at the particular moment when the string is requested.
-If a child element is hidden, its text won't be visible.
+If a **child element is hidden**, its text won't be visible.

 This is an example where the second paragraph is hidden: